 Sprinkle some salt, pepper, and garlic.
 Let it sizzle for less than two minutes.

 Before flipping, hit it with some drizzles of yellow mustard.
 Flip a burger, season the new side, add cheese, and let the slice melt for 1-2 minutes.
-Take it off and let it rest.
+Once you’ve got that freakin’ delicious melty cheese, take it off and let it rest.
 Repeat for the other patties.

 The onion buns are topped with American cheese on the grill.